raulh82vlc/raulh82vlc.github.io/about.md

 	- Mentor of new members in the team.
 	- Tech debt optimisations (PTL / Tech design shepherd).
 	- Engineer on call to fix issues (maintainer).
+	- Luna shepherd (helping interview huddles to embrace good practices)
+	- Kotlin community active member (Kotlin & QE Automation shepherd).
 	- Speaker for Internal tech events / talks.
-	- Kotlin community active member (Kotlin & QE Automation shepherd).
 	- Active interviewer for hiring new candidates for:
 		- All levels: SWE 1 to Sr SWE.
 		- All surfaces / platforms: Android -> specific expertise interview or iOS & RWEB -> general technical interviews.